rp13g10/fell_finder/README.md

 ### Ingestion

+* Bring in data for all of the UK
+  * osm-parquetizer can remove pandas as a bottleneck
+  * Potential for switching over to daft instead of pyspark, should give better performance
 * Identify ways to further improve the accuracy of calculated elevation gain/loss
+  * Alter join between OSM and elevation, bring in a larger area for each point and average it out?
   * Other sources of elevation data to be evaluated, candidates are OS Terrain and SRTM
   * Post-processing may be a valid tactic, smoothing out the profile for each edge in the graph
   * Further checks on the tags present in the OSM data may also help (tunnels, bridges, etc)